12 Top-Rated Campgrounds near Portland, Oregon

 11. Barton Park, Boring

 A 30-minute drive from Portland, Barton Park has over 100 campsites, and many accommodate full hook-up RVs.
 Hot showers are available for all registered guests.
+A bunkhouse is also available to rent.
 Other great campgrounds operated by Clackamas County include Feyrer Park and Metzler Park.

 12. Memaloose State Park, Wasco County